 There’s No Magical Documentation Standard

 Hate to say it, but there’s no one-size-fits-all answer.
-Benefits of any standard depend wholly on what you’re using them for.
+Despite the mythical flair of this post, there’s no magic.
+The benefits of any standard depend wholly on what you’re using them for.

 We use that phrase a lot, but you know that this industry has no universally perfect solutions.
 That’s why standards have grown with an ever-changing technological landscape.